KERO-TV: News operation

 Former news anchor Burleigh Smith (died 1990) is considered by many to be the father of television news in Bakersfield.
 Smith produced and anchored at KERO from 1954 to 1960, and again from 1973 to 1990.

 Other longtime KERO news personalities include Don Rodewald (who hosted the afternoon movie), George Day, and Sunny Scofield.
 MSNBC Live & Direct host Rita Cosby was a KERO reporter in the 1980s.

 Lloyd Lindsay Young joined the station in 2005 as chief weathercaster.
 His trademark intro is "Hellooooo (insert city name)".
 He is also known for his outrageous weather pointers which are sent in by viewers; submissions have ranged from a mannequin leg to a dildo.
 On September 17, 2008, The Bakersfield Californian reported that Young departed KERO-TV after more than three years there.
 No reason was given, which followed the broadcasts of September 16, 2008.
 Rusty Shoop, who is known throughout Bakersfield, and was a former KERO weather anchor, replaced Young.
 Shoop earlier suffered a brain aneurysm and this was his first TV appearance since the illness.
 Shoop started on October 27, 2008.
-After being at KERO-TV for a year, Shoop retired from broadcasting on December 9, 2009 for medical reasons stemming from the brain aneurysm.
-On January 18, 2010, Jack Church, who was chief meteorologist from 1999 to 2001, replaced Rusty Shoop and was the chief meteorologist from January 18, 2010 until May 5, 2011.
+After being at KERO-TV for a year, Shoop retired from broadcasting on December 9, 2009, for medical reasons stemming from the brain aneurysm.
+On January 18, 2010, Jack Church, who was chief meteorologist from 1999 to 2001, replaced Rusty Shoop and was the chief meteorologist from January 18, 2010, until May 5, 2011.

-KERO launched the first weekend morning news in Kern County on September 14, 2013.
-The show airs from 6 to 7 and from 8 to 9 a.m.